SystemsApproach/private5g/core.rst

 Before continuing with our inventory of control-related elements in :numref:`Figure %s <fig-5g-core>`, it is important to note we show only a fraction of the full set that 3GPP defines.
-The full set is includes a wide-range of possible features, many of which are either speculative (i.e., identify potential functionality) or overly prescriptive (i.e., identify well-known cloud native microservices).
+The full set includes a wide range of possible features, many of which are either speculative (i.e., identify potential functionality) or overly prescriptive (i.e., identify well-known cloud native microservices).
 We limit our discussion to functional elements that provide value in